Mean encounter times for multiple random walkers on networks: Mean first-encounter times for synchronous random walkers

-In Fig.~\ref{Fig_5}(d), we have a Cayley tree with $N=22$ nodes and initial node in the center of the tree.
-Due to the symmetry of the structure, random walkers coincide at the same time in nodes located at the same distance of the center, independently of the branch. \\[2mm] In the results in Fig.~\ref{Fig_5} we also observe the effect of the degeneracy $\kappa$ of the highest eigenvalue $\zeta=1$.
+In Fig.~\ref{Fig_6}(b) we explore the same linear graph, but now choosing the initial node at the center of the network; the results show that the encounter times differ significantly with the change of the initial condition. \\[2mm] In Fig.~\ref{Fig_6}(c) we analyze a ring with $N=21$ nodes.
+In this regular structure the stationary distribution for each random walker is $P_i^\infty=1/N$ and the time required to re-encounter in the initial node gives $\tau(i,j;R)=1$; other results for this case can be explored analytically using the approach of circulant matrices presented before for L\'evy flights on rings. \\[2mm] In Fig.~\ref{Fig_6}(d), we have a Cayley tree with $N=22$ nodes and initial node in the center of the tree.
+Due to the symmetry of the structure, random walkers coincide at the same time in nodes located at the same distance of the center, independently of the branch. \\[2mm] In the results in Fig.~\ref{Fig_6} we also observe the effect of the degeneracy $\kappa$ of the highest eigenvalue $\zeta=1$.
 Since the linear graph and the Cayley tree are bipartite networks, we have the eigenvalue $\lambda=-1$ for each of the matrices $\mathbf{W}$ defining the normal random walker.
 In this way $\kappa=2$ for two random walkers, as described previously; in the general case $\kappa=2^{R-1}$.
 This value modifies the stationary distribution and also has an important effect on the average times in Eq.~(\ref{TijSpect}).
 In the case of the ring with an odd number of nodes, the network is non-bipartite and as a consequence $\kappa=1$.